 (SPOILERS AHEAD, so “tread lightly,” ye Breaking Bad fanatics!)

-Written by: Peter Gould, Directed by: Bryan Cranston
+Written by: George Mastras, Directed by: Michelle MacLaren

 Now for some random thoughts and my favorite moments of the night…

 Few shows can conjure such vivid images with an episode title alone.
 “To’hajiilee,” a Navaoi reservation in New Mexico, is the site of two pivotal Breaking Bad scenes: the seminal cooking session between Walt and Jesse and the burying of Walt’s drug money.

 OK, so Todd is clearly in love with Lydia.
 With only three episodes to go, they certainly wouldn’t be introducing any plot line for the sake of filling screen time, so this is bound to pay off somehow.
 Any theories?

 Two funny musical notes: Steve Perry’s “Oh Sherrie” playing in the background in the Todd/Lydia scene; also, Todd’s ringtone is “She Blinded Me With Science?”
 If this isn’t somehow a meme within the next hour, I’ll be shocked.
 (Also, Lydia seems to know of this crush, as if she’s manipulating him for another purpose: She seems to almost flirt with him in their exchange, and she even tells him to call her by her first name.)

 Todd makes Lydia coffee, which she continues to drink by holding with two hands.